Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

 X-axis rotation from the arm bones and elbow bones and transfer it to the armtwist bones instead, totally fixing the pinching/tearing problem!
 This operation is unique to each model due to holding their arms at slightly different angles in their default poses.

+##### pmx_overall_cleanup.py
+This will perform a series of first-pass cleanup operations to generally improve any model.
+This
+includes: translating missing english names (via Google Translate!), correcting alphamorphs, normalizing vertex weights, pruning invalid faces & orphan vertices, removing bones that serve no purpose, pruning imperceptible vertex morphs, cleaning up display frames, and detecting issues that might cause MMD to crash.
+These operations will reduce file size (sometimes massively!) and improve overall model health & usabilityThis is intended to get any model usable out-of-the-box, but there are many other possible issues/flaws that this will not fix.
+That's why this is a "first-pass" tool.

 ##### make_ik_from_vmd.py
 This script runs forward kinematics for a given VMD dance motion on the bone structure for a given